Home » Main Dish Recipes » Eggplant Involtini

 • Firstly, wash the eggplant, cut off the tops, and slice lengthwise into about ¼ inch (6mm) slices.
 I get about 8-10 slices per eggplant.
 Peel before slicing if desired.

-• Brush slices with olive oil and grill using electric grill or grill pan.
-Remove the grilled eggplant slices as they are done setting aside on a plate.
+• Brush slices with olive oil and cook on a cast-iron grill pan until lightly charred and cooked through.
+Remove the grilled eggplant slices as they are done, setting aside on a plate.
 Lightly salt the eggplant slices.
-For other options see notes.
+For other options, see notes.

 • Combine tomato passata with extra virgin olive oil and salt.